maxdeviant/degree/Assignment_6.md

 ##Awareness

 No matter what steps are taken by companies to protect their constituents online, these measure are only as effective as the weakest link: the users themselves.
 As such, the best option to combat phishing is to work to raise user awareness and online incredulity.

+Users need to be proactive about their online security and take steps to ensure that the emails they reply to and the websites they enter sensitive information on are legitimate.
+In most cases finding out this information is very straightforward, such as checking the address an email was sent from and making sure it matches up with known email addresses from the same sender or looking at the web address to a site and verifying that it is legitimate.

+Other simple steps to check website authenticity may involve checking for the presence of an `https` connection, or a valid SSL key, both of which would not be present on a phishing website.

+Studies, such as the one performed by Carnegie Mellon University, have shown that the users who had formal instruction on phishing and how to protect themselves had a much higher chance of successfully identifying a phishing attempt and taking the necessary precautions to protect themselves online.
+In these types of situations information is key, and they more that awareness can be raised on the subject of phishing, the safer users can be.

+##Recommendations

+Phishing is a dangerous and widespread problem which needs to be addressed forthwith on both an individual and a organizational level.
+Measures such as two-factor authentication or custom domain names would go a long way in ensuring that users are able to quickly pass judgement on whether or not a website is legitimate.

+Likewise, users should be checking anything that looks or sounds suspicious, and should always be wary when asked to enter sensitive information.
+Individuals also need to be informed about the various forms of phishing attacks and how to identify them, as this is the first step in prevention on a per-individual basis.

+For even greater protection, security firms and analysts can continue work on finding dangerous sites and flagging them for users.
+Internet browsers such as Google Chrome or Mozilla Firefox will redirect users to confirmation pages warning them that the address about to be loaded could be dangerous, and also offer the option of turning back.
+Even if the user decides to proceed, this interruption still creates a point where the user must process the events taking place and perhaps even realize that a phish might be occurring.

+The problem is not going to disappear and the phishers will not easily give up, hence the importance of taking preventative measures to combat phishing.
+A joint effort of all those involved is required in order to keep the phishers at bay, and perhaps even put a stop to them in the future.

 ##Bibliography

 1. Dhamija, Rachna; Tygar, J. D.; and Hearst, Marti.
 “Why Phishing Works.”
 Paper presented for the annual Conference on Human Factors in Computing Systems, 2006.
 2. Hong, Jason.
 “The State of Phishing Attacks.” *Communications of the ACM* 55 (2012): 74-81. doi:10.1145/2063176.2063197.
 3. Langberg, Mike.
 “AOL Acts to Thwart Hackers.” *San Jose Mercury News.* September 8, 1995.
+4. Rasmussen, Rod and Aaron, Greg. *Global Phishing Survey: Trends and Domain Name Use in 1H2013.* Lexington: APWG, 2013.
-4. Seidman, Andrew.
+5. Seidman, Andrew.
 “No ‘Phishing’: Banks Try to Sink Scammers.” *The Wall Street Journal.* August 17, 2012.
-5. Sheng, Steve; Holbrook, Mindy; Kumaraguru, Ponnurangam; Cranor, Lorie; and Downs, Julie.
+6. Sheng, Steve; Holbrook, Mindy; Kumaraguru, Ponnurangam; Cranor, Lorie; and Downs, Julie.
 “Who Falls for Phish?”
 Paper presented for the annual Conference on Human Factors in Computing Systems, Atlanta, Georgia, April 10-15, 2010.
-6. Stavroulkas, Peter and Stump, Mark. *Handbook of Information and Communication Security.* Heidelberg: Springer, 2010.
+7. Stavroulkas, Peter and Stump, Mark. *Handbook of Information and Communication Security.* Heidelberg: Springer, 2010.